Utsav-gajera/Attendance-System/README.md

 Ensure your Firebase project is correctly linked, and you can now start using the app!

 **Usage**
-Students: Log in and scan the class QR code to mark attendance.
+*Students*: Log in and scan the class QR code to mark attendance.
-Teachers: Log in to view the list of students who have attended.
+*Teachers*: Log in to view the list of students who have attended.
 Contributing
 If you'd like to contribute to this project, feel free to submit pull requests or report issues.